Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: The LHCf detector

-The LHCf detectors were installed in the instrumentation slot of the target neutral absorber (TAN)~\cite{TAN} located \SI{140}{\meter} from the ATLAS interaction point (IP1) in the direction of the LHCb interaction point for Arm1 and in the direction of the ALICE interaction point for Arm2, and at a zero-degree collision angle.
-The trajectories of charged particles produced at IP1 and directed towards the TAN are bent by the inner beam separation dipole magnet D1 before reaching the TAN itself.
+The LHCf detectors were installed in the instrumentation slots of the target neutral absorbers (TANs)~\cite{TAN} located $\pm$\SI{140}{\meter} from the ATLAS interaction point (IP1) in the direction of the LHCb interaction point for Arm1 and in the direction of the ALICE interaction point for Arm2, and at a zero-degree collision angle.
+The trajectories of charged particles produced at IP1 and directed towards the TANs are deflected by the inner beam separation dipole magnets D1 before reaching the TANs themselves.
 Consequently, only neutral particles produced at IP1 enter the LHCf detectors.
-The vertical position of the LHCf detectors in the TAN is manipulated so that the LHCf detectors cover the pseudorapidity range from 8.4 to infinity for a beam crossing angle of \SI{145}{\micro\radian}; in fact the Small Tower (namely, the smaller calorimeter) effectively covers the zero-degree collision angle.
-After the operations in $\pPb$ collisions, the LHCf detector was uninstalled from the TAN instrumentation slot in April, 2013.
+The vertical positions of the LHCf detectors in the TANs are manipulated so that the LHCf detectors cover the pseudorapidity range from 8.4 to infinity for a beam crossing half angle of \SI{145}{\micro\radian}.
+The Small Calorimeter effectively covers the zero-degree collision angle.
+Following $\pPb$ collision operation, the LHCf detectors were removed from the TAN instrumentation slots in April, 2013 in order to protect them from radiation damage when the LHC is operated at high luminosity.

-The LHCf trigger is generated at three levels.
+LHCf triggers are generated at three levels~\cite{LHCfIJMPA}.
 The first level trigger is generated from beam pickup signals when a bunch passes IP1.
 A shower trigger is then generated when signals from any successive three scintillation layers in any calorimeter exceeded a predefined threshold.
-The second level trigger for shower events is produced when the data acquisition system is activated.
-The threshold is chosen to detect photons greater than $\gev{100}$ with an efficiency of $>\SI{99}{\percent}$.
-Data are recorded according to the highest level trigger that combines all types of second level triggers (i.e. pedestal, Front Counter, etc.).
+The shower trigger threshold is chosen to detect photons greater than $\gev{100}$ with an efficiency of $>\SI{99}{\percent}$.
+A second level trigger is generated when a shower trigger has occurred and the data acquisition system is activated.
+The highest level trigger, or third level trigger, is generated when a specified combination of shower triggers, front counter triggers and data acquisition trigger has occurred.
 The live time efficiency of the data acquisition systems is defined as the ratio of the number of second level triggers to the number of shower triggers.
-The efficiency depends on the luminosity during the data taking period and is always less than unity.
+The efficiency depends on the luminosity during the data taking period and is always less than unity due to pileup.
 The final results shown are corrected for the live time efficiency.

 More details on the scientific goals of the experiment are given in Ref.~\cite{LHCfTDR}.
-The performance of the LHCf detectors was studied in previous reports~\cite{LHCfSPS,LHCfIJMPA}.
+The performance of the LHCf detectors has been studied in previous reports~\cite{LHCfSPS,LHCfIJMPA}.